crunux/nocapp-cc-ha/README.md

 ## This is app network operation center

-Where we use Clean Code & Hexagonal Adquitecture, also we use Dependecy Injection to use multiple databases and filesistem to store the logs, handler email service to send the logs with level high urgent.
+CronJob in express where we use Clean Code & Hexagonal Architecture, also uses Dependency Injection to use multiple databases such as PostgreSQL(PrismaORM), MongoDB(MONGOOSE), and Local with FileSystem to store the logs, email service to send the logs with high-level urgent

 ### dev